EighteenZi/rocksdb_wiki/RocksDB-Tuning-Guide.md

     options.level0_slowdown_writes_trigger = 8;
     options.level0_stop_writes_trigger = 16;

-Tune bloom filter to a mode that is to minimize memory accesses:
+Tune bloom filter to minimize memory accesses:

     options.bloom_locality = 1;

-Use the mode where always all tables' reader objects are cached to avoid table cache access when reading:
+Reader objects for all tables are always cached, avoiding table cache access when reading:

     options.max_open_files = -1;

 Use one mem table at one time.
-Its size is determined by full compaction interval we want to pay.
-We tune the compaction such that after every flush, a full compaction will be triggered, which would cost CPU.
-The larger the mem table size is, the longer the compaction interval will be, and at the same time, less memory efficiency, worse performance of query and longer recovery time when restarting the DB.
+Its size is determined by the full compaction interval we want to pay.
+We tune compaction such that after every flush, a full compaction will be triggered, which costs CPU.
+The larger the mem table size, the longer the compaction interval will be, and at the same time, we see less memory efficiency, worse query performance and longer recovery time when restarting the DB.

     options.write_buffer_size = 32 << 20;
     options.max_write_buffer_number = 2;